newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

   0.0022534948395446985

 - Request property outside its range of validity.
-In this example :class:`.Lead` object is initialized using a temperature value that is outside surface tension validity range:
+In this example :class:`.Lead` object is initialized using a temperature value that is outside the range of physical validity of the surface tension
+  correlation:

   >>> from lbh15 import Lead
   >>> liquid_lead = Lead(T=1400.0)